How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Where interference is from a nearby PMR or Tetra radio transmitter, a suitable TVI filter may help.
 If your aerial has a signal booster, curing the problem will be more difficult.
 Read more

-2. Intermittent Patterning Interference
+Intermittent Interference

 Interference from PMR radio masts can usually be cured by fitting a high pass or notch TVI filter or by improving the aerial installation and replacing any unscreened high gain aerial amplifiers.
 Screening the aerial from the source of the problem (if identified) can also help.